 (If you’re wondering what makes an Archduke or Archduchess, see here.)

-After WWII, the Hermesvilla suffered at the hands of the Russians and sundry vandals, but eventually found its way into the portfolio of the municipal Wienmuseum group of historical sites and residences.
+For long periods after WWI and the end of the monarchy (and again after WWII), the Hermesvilla fell into disrepair.
+It eventually found its way into the portfolio of the municipal Wien Museum group of historical sites and residences.

-Meander through the Lainzer Tiergarten today and you suddenly find yourself encountering a pristine 19th-century summer palace, fully renovated and restored to its former glory, and complete with a nearby restaurant.
+Meander through the Lainzer Tiergarten today and you suddenly find yourself encountering a pristine 19th-century summer residence, fully renovated and restored to its former glory, and complete with a nearby restaurant.

 You can wander around the insides and admire various original items and furnishings from the imperial pair’s household (Elisabeth’s bedroom is a particular treat).